geostyler/geostyler-beginner-workshop/workshop/introduction/README.md

 1. The UI - a set of UI components to provide user interaction
 2. The Style Parsers - translation entities that translate between different styling formats
-3. The Data Parsers - translation entites that translate between different data formats
+3. The Data Parsers - translation entities that translate between different data formats

 ## UI

-The GeoStyler UI allows the styling of geographic data via a graphical user interace.
+The GeoStyler UI allows the styling of geographic data via a graphical user interface.
 We provide a multitude of components, which are customizable and which can be put together to fit many project specific requirements.
-At the end of the day, you can decide which map elements should be stylable, and which not.
+At the end of the day, you can decide which map elements should be styleable, and which not.

-The heart of the GeoStyler UI is the `Style` component, at which we will take a look at a later stage of this workshop.
+The centerpiece of the GeoStyler UI is the `Style` component, at which we will take a look at a later stage of this workshop.

 ## Style Parsers